Ashtanga – The methodology behind the postures: Part 1

 P 28 – “As the bodily constitution of each human being is different, it is important to practice the asanas accordingly.
 The benefit to be had from one asana or pranayama can be derived just as well from another that better suits the structure of a person’s body.
 Some asanas are not suitable for particular people and may be painful.”

 Both of these quotes seem to imply that there is wiggle room in how the sequence is taught and that the teaching should be appropriate to the student.
 This could also be seen as a slippery slope of rationalization to avoid trying or working toward the ideal (regardless of whether or not you ever reach it).

-I have seen many, first-hand examples of both Guruji (Sri K. Pattabhi jois)and R. Sharath in Mysore adapting individual primary series practices to circumstances, back injuries, neck injuries, knee injuries, etc. So, if the sequence can and does get modified, why have a set series at all?
+I have seen many, first-hand examples of both Sri K. Pattabhi Jois and R. Sharath in Mysore adapting individual primary series practices to circumstances, back injuries, neck injuries, knee injuries, etc. So, if the sequence can and does get modified, why have a set series at all?
 When should you stop?
-When should you modify?
+How do you know when you should modify?
 When should you go on and add poses in primary series?